lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 1. Take an arbitrary CMS signed message M which was originally signed with SignedAttributes present and rearrange the structure such that the SignedAttributes field is absent and the original DER-encoded SignedAttributes appears as an encapsulated or detached content of type id-data, thereby crafting a new structure M' that was never explicitly signed by the signer.
 M' has the DER-encoded SignedAttributes of the original message as its content and verifies correctly against the original signature of M.
 2. Let the signer sign a message of the attacker's choice without SignedAttributes.
    The attacker chooses this message to be a valid DER-encoding of a SignedAttributes object.
-   He can then add this encoded SignedAttributes object to the signed message and change the signed message to the one that was used to create the messageDigest attribute within the SignedAttributes.
+   The attacker can then add this encoded SignedAttributes object to the signed message and change the signed message to the one that was used to create the messageDigest attribute within the SignedAttributes.
    The signature created by the signer is valid for this arbitrary attacker-chosen message.

-This vulnerability was presented by Falko Strenzke at IETF 121 [LAMPS121] and is detailed in [Str23].
+This vulnerability was presented by Falko Strenzke to the LAMPS working group at IETF 121 [LAMPS121] and is detailed in [Str23].

+{{Section 5.3 of RFC5652}} states:

+> signedAttrs is a collection of attributes that are signed.
+The field is optional, but it MUST be present if the content type of the EncapsulatedContentInfo value being signed is not id-data.

+Thus, if a verifier accepts a content type of id-data in the EncapsulatedContentInfo type when used in SignedData, then a SignerInfo within the SignedData may or may not contain a signedAttrs field and will be vulnerable to this attack.
+On the other hand, if the verifier doesn't accept a content type of id-data, the sender always adds the signedAttrs field, and the recipient verifies that signedAttrs is present, the attack will not succeed.

 Due to the limited flexibility of either the signed or the forged message in either attack variant, the fraction of vulnerable systems can be assumed to be small.
 But due to the wide deployment of the affected protocols, such instances cannot be excluded.